 Here are 10 types of rewards programs to consider adding to your “favorites” list:

 1. Drink up Starbucks rewards

-If you rely on Starbucks to keep yourself fueled throughout the school day, then consider registering a Starbucks Card.
+If you rely on Starbucks to keep yourself fueled on your holiday shopping sprees, consider registering a Starbucks Card.
 As you accumulate stars for visiting, you’ll be rewarded with special coupons and even free items.

 For the holidays, snap up some gift cards to hand out as presents.
 Your recipients can add the value to their own Starbucks app account.